alexzaak/blog/src/content/welcome.md

 ---
+title: Welcome to Ghost
+date: 2018-05-06T23:46:37.121Z
+excerpt: Welcome, it's great to have you here.
+We know that first impressions are important, so we've populated your new site with some initial getting started posts that will help you get familiar with everything in no time.
+draft: false
 layout: post
-title: 'Welcome to Ghost'
-author: [Alexander Zaak]
+author:
+  - Ghost
-tags: ['Getting Started']
+tags:
+  - Getting Started
+hero: images/dsc07244.jpg
 image: img/welcome-to-ghost.jpg
-date: '2018-05-06T23:46:37.121Z'
-draft: false
-excerpt: Welcome, it's great to have you here.
-We know that first impressions are important, so we've populated your new site with some initial getting started posts that will help you get familiar with everything in no time.
 ---

 **A few things you should know upfront**: